 Crown Gotham Theatre

-Located in a modern, white brick post-war high rise between 57th and 58th on Third Avenue, the Trans-Lux East Theatre (its original name) was a sophisticated 570-seat movie house with a balcony.
+Located in a modern, white brick post-war high rise between E. 57th Street and E. 58th Street on 3rd Avenue, the Trans-Lux East Theatre (its original name) was a sophisticated 570-seat movie house with a balcony.

 Very much a United Artists or Warner Bros programmed house through the 1960’s and 1970’s, the theatre showed “A Hard Days Night”, “Help”, “The Hallelujah Trail”, “A Funny Thing Happened on the Way to the Forum”, “A Shot in the Dark” and more in the mid-1960’s but relatively little after that.